Corvinus International Investment Ltd.: Vodafone Hungary

+In March 2023, following the stock swap transaction between Antenna Hungária and Corvinus Ltd. in relation to Yettel Hungary, Antenna Hungária held a 70.5% stake and Corvinus held 29.5% in Vodafone Hungary.

+In May 2025, as part of a multi-stage transaction, Corvinus Ltd. acquired a 37.9 percent direct stake and 4iG Plc. acquired a 62.1 percent direct stake in 4iG Telecommunications Holding (rebranded from Antenna Hungária), which became the sole owner of One Hungary (rebranded from Vodafone Hungary on 1 January 2025) and V-Hálózat (the separated infrastructure company of One Hungary).

 Budapest Airport

 On June 6, 2024, the government of Hungary announced that Corvinus Ltd. and Vinci Airports have purchased Budapest Airport, the operator of Budapest Liszt Ferenc International Airport, from its previous owners.
 Corvinus Ltd. and Vinci, after paying EUR 3.1 billion in cash and assuming a net debt of EUR 1.2 billion, now hold 80% and 20% ownership of the capital's airport, respectively.